Court upholds life sentence for Iowa coach who abused teens

 A police chief who accepted the device without a warrant did not commit an illegal search, and the Division of Criminal Investigation did not exceed the scope of a court-authorized search when examining its contents, he added.

-Former players are suing the Barnstormers; the Amateur Athletic Union, which sponsored tournaments in which they played; and team sponsor Adidas, alleging they were negligent in supervising Stephen and allowing their abuse.
-The case is pending in federal court.
+Players who suffered abuse are pursuing a lawsuit against the Barnstormers; the Amateur Athletic Union, which sponsored tournaments in which they played; and Adidas, alleging they were negligent in supervising Stephen.

+“The victimization of these youth athletes doesn’t happen but for the lack of reasonable safety structures,” said their attorney, Guy Cook.

+Cook said Monday’s decision could clear the way for Stephen to face a deposition in which he answers questions under oath.
+The lawsuit is set for trial in January 2022, absent a settlement.

 Sign up for Daily Newsletters